wordofwarning/wordofwarning.org/current/2013-domestic/index.md

 ---
 *Presented by* Word of Warning, Guiness Northern Counties + Z-arts

+##Friday 8 — Sunday 17 November 2013

-**Performance stripped bare — a series of intimate interactions, homely conversations and domestic dramas played out in a block of flats.**
+**A series of intimate interactions, homely conversations and domestic dramas played out in a block of flats.**

 ###Ticketed Shows
 *Fri 8 Nov, 8pm + Sat 9 Nov, 4pm + 8pm | £6/4*